Facilities

 The Herbert Wertheim College of Engineering’s Research Service Centers support and enhance the research, education, and public service missions of the University of Florida by providing access to characterization and process instrumentation.
-Expert staff provides the assistance and guidance necessary so that industry, faculty, and students get the most effective and appropriate use of the center’s facilities.
+Expert staff provides the assistance and guidance necessary for industry, faculty, and students to use the center’s facilities most effectively and appropriately.

 Nanoscale Research Facility